-Tempeh, a soy food with high protein content, is thought to have originated thousands of years ago in Indonesia.
+Tempeh, a soy food with high protein content, is thought to have originated in Indonesia thousands of years ago.
 The first known use of the word "tempeh" was during the early 19th century when it was mentioned in a Javanese history volume.
-While it wasn't until about the 1970s that tempeh became readily available in the West, it has become a popular replacement for meat in vegetarian and vegan cooking.
-Like tofu, tempeh is made from soy—but it has a unique taste and is mildly flavorful on its own.
+Since the 1970s, when it became readily available in the West, tempeh has become a common replacement for meat in vegetarian and vegan cooking.

 What Is Tempeh?

 Tempeh is a high-protein, cholesterol-free food.
-Depending on the brand, one serving of tempeh (100 grams) provides around 200 calories, 20 grams of protein, 11 percent of the RDA for calcium, and 15 percent of the RDA for iron.
+Depending on the brand, a 3.5-ounce serving of tempeh (100 grams) provides approximately 200 calories, 20 grams of protein, 11 percent of the RDA for calcium, and 15 percent of the RDA for iron.
 It is an excellent source of vitamin B2, B3, B6, magnesium, manganese, phosphorus, and zinc.
-It also tops tofu for fiber content, with more than 4 grams in a serving compared with less than half of a gram for tofu.
+It also tops tofu for fiber content, with more than 4 grams per serving compared with less than half of a gram for tofu.

-There are many varieties of commercially branded tempeh on the market and it is sometimes flavored with vegetables and other grains, such as barley, rice or millet.
-Because of this, tempeh is not always gluten-free.
-Check labels carefully if you are avoiding gluten, or make your own tempeh.
-If you are avoiding soy, you can find tempeh made by the same process using other kinds of beans, such as black beans or chickpeas.
+There are many commercial brands of tempeh on the market; it is sometimes flavored with vegetables and other grains.
+If you are avoiding soy or just like to experiment, you can find tempeh made by the same process using other types of beans, such as black beans or chickpeas, and lentils.